 Other famous destinations for skiing and snowboarding in Hokkaido include Furano, Rusutsu, Tomamu, Sahoro, Kiroro and Sapporo Kokusai.
 Generally ski resorts in Hokkaido are not steep compared to many of the high profile ski resorts in other parts of Japan.

-The best ski resorts in Japan
+Recommended; The best ski resorts in Japan

 2. Visit Sapporo Snow Festival

 Probably the most famous winter festival in Japan is Sapporo Snow Festival in Hokkaido, which is held over a week in early February.
 Total of over 200 big and small sculptures made of ice and snow are displayed in three different areas in the city.
 You can find sculptures of animals, famous cartoon or anime characters, and even large constructions which replicate temples and castles.

 At night, the sculptures are even more beautiful as they are lit up.
 There are some exciting events such as live music concerts and ice skating.
 You can take pictures sitting on an ice-made bench or play with an ice-made slide.

 As many as three million people around the world visit this snow festival annually.
 There are plenty of vendors for drinks and food to keep you warm.